nima-siboni/communicative-MARL-v1/README.md

 * avoid **conflicts** and simultaneously
 * minimize the total **priority weighted delay**

+## The MARL approach

+The problem to solve is to solve the
+A frequently occuring bottleneck in multi-agent system is the *amount* of the data they can communicate on the timescale which is relevant for the decision making.
+This is a problem both in cases where the agents are separated in real world or in-silico across different computational nodes (of a distributed system).

+facilite the amount of the communicated data, where the agents learn what sort of information they should communicate.

 ## The environment

 The used environment is the [multi-agent-trains-env](https://github.com/nima-siboni/multi-agent-trains-env) which is developed specifically to a RL-friendly simulation environment.